 - >> Do not use a load equalizing hitch.
-It could cause structural damage to the motor home frame components. - >> Limit the tongue weight of the trailer or towing device to the MTW as listed on the ratings tag.
+It could cause structural damage to the motor home frame components. - >> Limit the tongue weight of the trailer or towing device to the Maximum Towed Weight as listed on the ratings tag.
 Heavier tongue weights can damage your motor home frame and body, cause unstable driving and handling characteristics, and will restrict your coverage under the Ownercare warranty. - >> Do not tow a vehicle weighing more than the GTW listed on the wardrobe door tag.
 Heavier towed loads can cause braking problems, damage the motor home structure or drive train, cause unstable driving or handling characteristics, and restrict your coverage under the Ownercare warranty.
-Changing the trailer hitch will not increase the tow capacity of the motor home.
+Changing the trailer hitch will not increase the tow capacity of the motor home. - >> Consult the Chassis Operator's Manual, state and local codes for the maximum unbraked vehicle weight.
+If your towed vehicle exceeds the listed weight, then the towed vehicle will need its own operational brakes.